 - Some have reported that it goes out of tune quickly.

 Additionally, being a standard choice of kids’ ukulele, the frets on this ukulele have marked positions, which turn out to be useful in case your toddler happens to forget a few of their studies.
 On the playability front, this soprano ukulele features geared tuners that nearly never go out of tune.
-Kala KA-15S maintains the tuning adequately and stay in tune, which is one more reason why kids like it to play the ukulele!
+Kala KA-15S maintains the tuning adequately and stays in tune, which is one more reason why kids like to play the ukulele!

-Final however not least, this soprano ukulele comes with Aquila Nylgut strings, which are among the many best possible, produce magnificent sound, and do not harm the fingers.
+Final but not least, this soprano ukulele comes with Aquila Nylgut strings, which are among the many best possible, produce magnificent sound, and do not harm the fingers.
 No matter how long your child needs to play, there might be no hurt.
 Right out of the box, the Kala KA-15S is already tuned and able to play.

 - Comprehensive starter kit for a seamless learning experience